CSE321-Fall2021/cse321-portfolio-naminor/Project 2/CSE321_project2_naminor_readme.md

 -Pressing 0-9
 	Enter the desired input time

-The LCD screen will display the time remaining on the timer
+The LCD screen will display the time remaining on the timer.
+When the time has elapsed, the LCD screen will display "Time's Up" and two LEDs will light up.

 --------------------
 Required Materials